 For anyone traveling to Japan, staying at a ryokan is one of the best ways to experience Japanese culture.
 Scattered throughout all of Japan, these traditional inns will open your eyes to the world of Japan.
-In this guide, we will show you the best ryokans in Osaka.
+In this guide, we will show you the best ryokans in Osaka and give you some useful info on what to expect should you ever visit one.

 Table of Contents